Diophantine equations with sum of cubes and cube of sum: Infinite families of equations with solutions

 To prove the reverse, we note that if $\{ x, y\}$ is a solution to (\ref{eq:an2xy}) with $x+y \neq 0$, then the equation can be written as \be \frac{4}{a } = 1+3 \left( \frac{x-y}{x+y} \right)^{\!
 2} ~~, \ee so that $a$ is given by (\ref{eq:an2rational}) with \be \alpha= \pm \frac{x-y}{x+y} ~~. \ee \end{proof}

-The first part of Proposition~\ref{Proposition1} proves in particular that there is an infinite family of rational values for the coefficient $a$, given in (\ref{eq:an2rational}), for which (\ref{eq:general3variables}) has always solutions with $xy(x+y )\neq 0$ and $z=0$.
-The following corollary to Proposition~\ref{Proposition1} shows that the situation is different when $a$ is restricted to be integer.
+The first part of Proposition~\ref{Proposition1} proves in particular that there is an infinite family of rational values for $a$, given in (\ref{eq:an2rational}), for which (\ref{eq:general3variables}) has solutions with $xy(x+y )\neq 0$ and $z=0$.
+The following corollary shows that the situation is different when $a \in \mathbb{Z}$.

 \begin{corollary} Up to a reordering or an overall integer rescaling, there are only two solutions to Eq.~(\ref{eq:aan2}) with $xy(x+y )\neq 0$ when the coefficient $a$ is an integer: $x = 2$, $y = 1$ for $a = 3$, and $x = y = 1$ for $a = 4$. \end{corollary} \begin{proof} Eq.~(\ref{eq:an2rational}) implies $0 < a \leq 4$.
 From Eq.~(\ref{eq:an2xy}) follows that for $a = 1$ there are no solutions with $xy(x+y )\neq 0$.
 Also, there are no solutions for $a=2$ because in that case there is no rational value of $\alpha$ that satisfies (\ref{eq:an2rational}).
 For $a = 3$, $x/y = 2$ or 1/2, while $a = 4$ gives $x=y$. \end{proof}